“That’s not a knife… THAT’S a knife”

 In the 1980s, on many camping excursions or walks I carried a cheap flick knife that I purchased in Germany.
 The single blade was (obviously) easily bought into use with a single hand and was perfectly up to the minimal tasks required- cutting paracord for bivvies and slices of sausage for meals, well, that was about it!
 Just as well as the poor blade was easily blunted.
 These days, with greater disposal income and a wish to carry something slightly less illegal, I use a better quality tool.

 No one knife is going to suit every type of walk.
-Instead, Three Points of the Compass finds it best to have a small selection of good quality, well constructed, efficient tools and use which is most appropriate.
-Those shown below are what I like.
-Sadly, because pocket knives are a very personal choice, there are probably too many and my preference in manufacturer and materials may seem odd to many.
+Instead, Three Points of the Compass finds it best to have a small selection of good quality, well constructed, efficient knives and or multi-tools in the home and then select what is appropriate for the planned adventure.

-Three Points of the Compass has looked at a few knives, possible trail options and associated matters, links to these can be found below.
+Three Points of the Compass has looked at a few knives, smaller multi-tools, possible trail options and associated matters, links to these can be found below.
+You will not find links or reviews to larger bushcrafting knives, or much in the way of fixed blade knives here, their suitability for the more lightweight of outdoor activities is limited so fall outside my interest.

 - Bijou SD